TRACC Programme CRTF-PhD

 Relevant information will be also provided on this website and the mirror site at the CRUK Edinburgh Centre.

-Applications should be submitted, along with a supporting statement (around 300 words) and full CV, using the University's online application system.
+Applications should be submitted, along with a supporting statement outlining your motivations for joining this programme (up to 300 words) and full CV, using the University's online application system.
 All applicants will be notified if they have been shortlisted for interview or not.
 Shortlisted candidates will be invited for an interview in front of a panel including members of the TRACC Programme Management Board and invited external panel members.
 All shortlisted candidates will be notified if they have been successful at interview or not.

 Questions about the recruitment procedure and entry requirements are welcomed and should be directed to the administrator of the TRACC Programme CRTF scheme (email@example.com).